The History of Progressive Lenses

 With freeform, this process is turned upside down.
 The design is no longer the only factor, but also to implement point by point the eyeglass wearer's requirements for correction.
 It all starts now with the individual prescription which is combined with the glass design.
 The design is individually adapted, the data required for manufacturing are calculated per lens.
 If production batch 1 is today calculated for manufacturing of "Industry 4.0", this has already been applied in modern prescription production for over twenty years.

 The availability of sanding and polishing tools had been a limiting factor for the spectrum of selection of glass designs since Johann Heinrich August Duncker's invention of the multispindle machine in 1801.
-Not just hundreds but thousands of lenses had to be calculated for a new glass portfolio and additionally the tools had to be created, which could amount easily to tens of thousands of new tools.
-Accordingly, a lot of time was required for the preparation, the design and tool creation of new glass types.
-Optical designers, technologists and IT experts are now presented with the challenge of transposing this innovation into the production and manufacturing processes.
-The freeform technology thus significantly accelerates innovation cycles - a fact which can be witnessed for example in the periodical announcement of new varifocal lenses by manufacturers.
+Not just hundreds but thousands of lenses had to be calculated for a new glass portfolio, and additionally, tools had to be created.
+All of this easily could amount to tens of thousands of new tools.
+Accordingly, a lot of time was required for preparation, design and tool creation of new glass types.
+Optical designers, technologists and IT experts were then faced with the challenge of transferring this innovation into the production and manufacturing processes.
+The freeform technology thus significantly accelerates innovation cycles – a fact which can be witnessed for example in the periodical announcement of new varifocal lenses by manufacturers.

 Over the past ten years, refraction techniques, manufacture processes, optical designs but also consumers' requirements for the performance of eyeglasses have significantly changed.
 The flexibility, individuality and spontaneous tolerability of eyeglasses are today bigger than ever before.
 The development is fueled by technology and personal requirements, visual comfort and preferences, style trends and digitization.